 Why You Need to Know How to Harvest Rain

-According to the EPA, the average American family uses about 400 gallons of water per day.
-That is a huge amount of water, and there is no way that you could stockpile that much water (unless you are lucky enough to have massive amounts of space).
+According to the EPA, the average American family uses about 300 gallons of water per day.
+That is a massive amount of water, and there is no way you could stockpile that much water (unless you are lucky enough to have vast amounts of space).

 Of course, you don’t really need 100 gallons of water per person to survive.
-You just need about ½ gallon per day for drinking, and another 1-2 gallons per day for cooking and hygiene.
+You need about ½ gallon per day for drinking and another 1-2 gallons per day for cooking and hygiene.

 Putting All Your Buckets and Bottles in the Rain Isn’t Going to Cut It!

-Think that you can just put your water bottles outside when it rains and that will replenish your stockpile?
+Think you can just put your water bottles outside when it rains to replenish your stockpile?
 Think again!

 One inch of rain over a square foot (about the size of a bucket) will give you just about 0.6 gallons of water.
 That’s not very much water!